 The photos used in this report are for illustrative purposes only and do not depict the actual villages where the research was conducted, in order to protect anonymity.

-This document is the executive summary.
-To download the full report, go to https://bit.ly/3Xn3rVq.
+This document is a short version of an in-depth report.
+To download the executive summary and the full report, go to https://bit.ly/3Xn3rVq.